imixs/imixs-docker/cloud/setup/README.md

 ## Hardware Nodes

-A Imixs-Docker-Cloud consits of a minimum of two nodes - a management-node and one worker-node.
+A Imixs-Docker-Cloud consists of a minimum of two nodes - a management-node and one worker-node.
 All nodes are defined by unique fixed IP-adresses and DNS names.
-Only the anager-node need to be accessible through the internet.
+Only the manager-node need to be accessible through the internet.
 All nodes in the swarm must be able to access the manager at the IP address.

-### Open protocols and ports
+### Open networks, protocols and ports

 The following ports must be available on each node.

  - TCP port 2377 for cluster management communications
  - TCP and UDP port 7946 for communication among nodes
  - UDP port 4789 for overlay network traffic

+The nodes communicate via two different overlay networks:

+ * imixs-cloud-network - used for the swarm
+ * imixs-proxy-network - used by the reverse proxy

+To create the overlay networks on the manager-node run:

+	$ docker network create --driver=overlay imixs-cloud-net
+	$ docker network create --driver=overlay imixs-proxy-net

+The following ports are published to be accessable from the internet:

+ * 80 - The Reverse proxy endpoint
+ * 8100 - The reverse proxy server UI traefik
+ * 8200 - The swarm management UI swarmpit
+ * 8300 - The imixs private registry

 ## Init the swarm manager